How much can a first-time buyer borrow?

 1. Income Boost

 Are you struggling to get a mortgage big enough for the home you want?
-Your parents (or other loved ones) may be able to boost your borrowing potential without giving you a pile of cash.
+There could be options available to boost your borrowing.
+Parents (or other loved ones) may be able to increase your borrowing potential without giving you a pile of cash.
 An Income Boost lets you add someone else’s income to your mortgage application, without adding their name to the property itself.
-This can help you borrow a bigger loan, even if you’re the only one who’ll be living in the property.
-Your loved one will act as a guarantor, meaning if you cannot make the repayments, they’ll be required to step in.

-This mortgage type is also known as a Joint Borrower Sole Proprietor mortgage, but we think that’s a bit of a mouthful which is why we use Income Boost instead!
+This mortgage type is also known as a Joint Borrower Sole Proprietor mortgage, but we think that’s a bit of a mouthful, which is why we use Income Boost instead!

 2. Higher lending schemes